My loved one has been arrested but can’t afford a lawyer. What are the options?

 At NAMI, we appreciate how difficult it can be to navigate the legal system when a loved one is living with a mental illness.
 Please know that NAMI volunteer Information & Resource Referral Specialists are not legal professionals, therefore we cannot offer legal advice.

-To educate the court, you may want to consider including information about the criminalization of the mentally ill (see the Treatment Advocacy Center website).
+To educate the court, you may want to consider including information about the criminalization of people with mental illness.
 You may also wish to include any documentation that provides a broader view of who your loved one is (e.g., community service, student records, jobs held, etc.) as well as information regarding the disproportionate incarceration of individuals living with a serious mental health condition.
 More information on this topic can be found on the Treatment Advocacy Center Criminalization of Mental Illness Page.

-Providing this information to your loved one’s lawyer will facilitate and expedite the process.
+Providing this information to your loved one’s lawyer quickly may facilitate and expedite the process.
 This is particularly important if you are working with a public defender.

 Mental Health Courts often involve Jail Diversion Programs that allow the offender to participate in court-mandated treatment rather than serving time in jail.
 Diversion programs may also allow criminal charges to be dropped.
 However, if the person fails to follow through with treatment, they can be re-arrested, and the charges can be refiled.